Layers of Security

 Theft-deterrent systems fall into two general categories: active and passive.
 Active devices, as the name implies, require owners to take some action, such as setting the alarm, installing a locking device, etc. Passive systems require no action; they engage automatically once the keys are removed or the doors are locked.
 Engine immobilizers are a popular passive device.

-The first layer of protection is simple common sense: remove your keys from the ignition; lock your doors and close your windows; and park in safe, well-lit areas.
+The first layer of protection is simple common sense: Remove your keys from the ignition; lock your doors and close your windows; and park in safe, well-lit areas.

 - The vehicle identification number etched or written on all of the car windows and major parts of the vehicle that thieves know make it easier for the stolen car to be traced.
 This can be an inexpensive, do-it-yourself project because the number can be painted or written with an indelible marker under the engine hood, on the trunk lid or on the battery.
-Do-it-yourself kits can be bought for about $20.

 - A brake-and-steering-wheel lock system that secures the steering wheel to the brake pedal and immobilizes the controls.

-Immobilizing devices comprise the third layer of protection.
+Immobilizing devices make up the third layer of protection.
 Tools such as starter disablers, fuse cutoffs and kill switches prevent thieves from bypassing the ignition and hot-wiring the vehicle.
 Other systems feature smart keys, which carry computer chips or coded radio frequencies.
 The engine can't be started without the exact key.
 Vehicles with engine immobilizers generally are stolen by hauling them away on flatbed trucks, a visible act that takes more time.

 Tracking devices are the top layer of protection.
 These devices are systems that help recover stolen vehicles.
 Systems such as General Motors' OnStar communication service and LoJack allow police to track the vehicle if it is stolen.